Skip to main content

 • A site or app only accepts JPG but you have a PNG or WebP.
 Use WebP to JPG or PNG to JPG to produce a compatible file.
 Expect to lose transparency if the source had it.

 • You need a PNG for transparency or lossless quality but have a JPG.
 Use JPG to PNG.
-File size may increase; you won't gain real transparency from a JPG—you'll get an opaque PNG.
+File size may increase; you will not gain real transparency from a JPG—you will get an opaque PNG.

-• You have an SVG but need a raster image for print, social sharing, or an upload that doesn't accept SVG.
+• You have an SVG but need a raster image for print, social sharing, or an upload that does not accept SVG.
 Use SVG to PNG and choose the output dimensions so the PNG is sharp enough for its use.

 • You want smaller web assets and your stack supports WebP.
 Convert from PNG or JPG to WebP with our Image to WebP tool.
 Keep originals; use WebP for delivery.